VyatkinAlexey/Noiseless/README.md

 ### How to download dataset

-In order to obtain dataset, one can use the [link](http://www.ponomarenko.info/tid/tid2008.rar)
+In order to obtain the dataset, one can use this [link to download it (550 mb)](http://www.ponomarenko.info/tid/tid2008.rar).

 ### How to add our custom noise